The Beach Boys

 And suddenly a really great album!
 Even the tracklisting was intentional: the A-side is full of bright, enjoyable pop, and the second is full of lush ballads.
 There isn't a single stinker in the bunch, except maybe the embryonic and unimpressive version of Help Me, Rhonda.
 Oh, and there's yet another spoken word piece, but it's at the end and can be safely ignored.
 With the help of the Wrecking Crew providing all the instruments, Brian hits his stride here for real, and this is the first great album of The Beach Boys.

-1. Please Let me Wonder
+Best tracks:1.
+Please Let me Wonder

 2. When I Grow Up (to be a Man)